Peripheral Artery Disease and Critical Limb Ischemia

 Although lifestyle changes, medication and walking exercise don’t eliminate the narrowing of the arteries, they can help improve the efficiency of the heart and leg muscles and reduce symptoms such as leg pain, cramping, and weakness.
 Patients diagnosed with PAD are at increased risk of stroke and heart attack, and our vascular surgeons will work with your healthcare team to control your cardiovascular risk factors.

-Vascular surgeons at Barnes-Jewish & Washington University Heart & Vascular Center are nationally recognized for their skill in minimally invasive procedures
+Vascular surgeons at the Washington University and Barnes-Jewish Heart & Vascular Center are nationally recognized for their skill in minimally invasive procedures

 .
 Working through a slender catheter placed in the artery at the groin or the elbow, our surgeons can restore blood flow to the legs with minimal discomfort and a short recovery time.
 In fact, many of these procedures are performed on an outpatient basis.
 Treatment options include: